A healthy, quick, light vegetarian or meat meal-in-a-bowl, this build-your-own Vegetable Wonton Soup is super versatile. And a perfect weeknight meal.

-I use whatever I have on hand – typically broccoli, asparagus and green onion – as well as a few purchased items I almost always have in my freezer such as frozen wontons or dumplings, chopped loose spinach and various types of herb cubes if I don’t have the fresh versions on hand.
+I like to pack it with vegetables and other goodies, typically broccoli, asparagus and green onion.
+I also add a few purchased items I usually have in my freezer like frozen wontons or dumplings, chopped loose spinach and various types of herb cubes if I don’t have the fresh versions on hand.

 Tailor To Your Taste

-- Frozen wontons and dumplings (shrimp, chicken, pork, vegetable) are widely available now in Asian or large mainstream grocery stores.
-You can, of course make your own.
+- Wontons: Use any type of wontons or dumplings (shrimp, chicken, pork, vegetable) – frozen or homemade.
+These are widely available now in Asian or large mainstream grocery stores.

-- If you don’t have fresh herbs, the frozen herb cubes (basil, cilantro, etc) are great in a pinch.
+- Herbs: If you don’t have fresh herbs, the frozen herb cubes (basil, cilantro, red chilis, etc) are great in a pinch.

-- Use vegetable broth, vegetable dumplings and omit chicken and shrimp.
+- Use vegetable broth or mushroom broth, vegetable dumplings and omit chicken and shrimp.

 - Add tofu cubes if desired.